-Shoppers respond to and process what they learned from a human trusted advisor more deeply than from a webpage.
+Shoppers respond to and process what they learned from a trusted human advisor more deeply than from a webpage.
 That's where customer satisfaction lies.
 These days the decision between a customer choosing to drive to your store over a competitor is your ability to know exactly what to say, when to say it, and how to make it count.
-You can’t wing it over and over again on your salesfloor and expect to survive.
+You can’t wing it repeatedly on your sales floor and expect to survive.

 3. Be the opposite of stack it high and let it fly.
 Do you think your selection is your unique selling proposition?

-Having more product isn’t your competitive edge.
-Having a crew who are relentlessly trained how to sell it will.
-Having a crew who are made to roleplay again and again so they can’t get it wrong with an actual shopper will.
+Having more products isn’t your competitive edge.
+Having a crew who are relentlessly trained on how to sell it will.
+Having a crew who are made to roleplay repeatedly so they can’t get it wrong with an actual shopper will.
 That's how you have a branded customer experience.

-And those skills will help the associate to not just sell the one thing someone came in with a coupon for, but to upsell to the premium merchandise.
+And those skills will help the associate not just sell the one thing someone came in with a coupon for but to upsell the premium merchandise.
 It’s selling the full haircare system, not just a shampoo.
-It’s getting the whole shopper list, not just the one specific item on it.
+It’s getting the whole shopper list, not just one specific item.

-That said, if the physical store is still growing, why are retailers in such a hurry to distance their shoppers from having to use it as anything more than a drive thru?
+That said, if the physical store is still so valuable, why are retailers in such a hurry to distance their shoppers from having to use it as anything more than a drive-thru?

 And don’t get me wrong, I’m not a Luddite.
 I do understand.
-When it comes to my own customer journey, I would want to use every tool I could to make sure my drive to the store was rewarded with a purchase of a sought item – not a shrug by a cashier, a wave and we’re out.
+When it comes to my customer journey, I would want to use every tool I could to ensure my drive to the store was rewarded with a purchase of a sought item – not a shrug by a cashier, a wave, and we’re out.